 - Recognize and respect the rights of students, other employees, and members of the community. - Maintain confidentiality in all matters relating to students and coworkers. - Report to work according to the assigned schedule. - Notify their immediate supervisor in advance or as early as possible in the event that they must be absent or late.
-Unauthorized absences, chronic absenteeism, tardiness, and failure to follow procedures for reporting an absence may be cause for disciplinary action. - Know and comply with department and college policies and procedures. - Express concerns, complaints, or criticism through appropriate channels. - Observe all safety rules and regulations and report injuries or unsafe conditions to a supervisor immediately - Use college time, funds, and property for authorized college business and activities only.
+Unauthorized absences, chronic absenteeism, tardiness, and failure to follow procedures for reporting an absence may be cause for disciplinary action. - Know and comply with department and college policies and procedures. - Express concerns, complaints, or criticism through appropriate channels. - Observe all safety rules and regulations and report injuries or unsafe conditions to a supervisor immediately. - Use college time, funds, and property for authorized college business and activities only.

 All employees should perform their duties in accordance with state and federal law, college policies and procedures, and ethical standards.
-This includes, but is not limited to Texas Education Code Section 51.3525 which prohibits certain activities and practices related to diversity, equity, and inclusion, as detailed in that statute. https://statutes.capitol.texas.gov/Docs/Ed/htm/Ed.51.htm.
-Violation of laws, policies, regulations, or guidelines including intentionally making a false claim, offering false statements, or refusing to cooperate with a college investigation may result in disciplinary action, including termination.
+Violation of policies, regulations, or guidelines including intentionally making a false claim, offering false statements, or refusing to cooperate with a college investigation may result in disciplinary action, including termination.
 The College holds all employees to the ethical standards expressed in the Texas Community College Teachers Association Code of Professional Ethics, which is reprinted below: